-SAFETY OPEX SOGR PROGRAM
+600004 SAFETY OPEX SOGR PROGRAM Managed by: SFT

 Scope: This program captures activities managed by the Safety department and are accounted for within the State of Good Repair (SOGR) plan.
 These SOGR activities are operating in nature, i.e. outside of the the Agency's capitalization guidelines and is in compliance with the Asset Management Policy.